Date Masamune (Sengoku Basara): Creation and development

 In the making of Sengoku Basara, Capcom researched important figures from Japan's Warring States (Sengoku) period, and after noticing that Date Masamune and Sanada Yukimura were highly popular within them, decided to use the two as protagonists.
 Sengoku Basara 3 composer Masahiro Aoki associated Masamune with the electric guitar, and wrote a hard rock tune for Masamune's horse-racing game stage.
 Aoki also stated that Masamune's theme, "Dead Heat", was one of his favorite songs from the game.
+The character was created by Yuichiro Hiraki.

 Masamune was the first character created for the franchise, with Makoto Tsuchibayashi designing him.
 The first problem Tsuchibayashi faced was the shape of his swords (known as "Dragon Claws"), which were to resemble dragon fins.
 He sketched out the way he wanted the swords to hang at Masamune's hips but had trouble deciding how the rest should look from behind.
 The second consideration was the shape of his swords' scabbards.
 In Tsuchibayashi's original design, Masamune's jinbaori coat was draped over the top part of the scabbards which concealed their shape.
 He eventually decided to adapt the design to retain the imagery of the scabbards as the "One-eyed Dragon's gills".
 For the design of his jinbaori coat, he considered a long skirt-like version which reached Masamune's ankles, then tried shortening it slightly and giving it a jagged edge for a rougher look.
 A shorter version of his first design was also tried.
 In the end, he selected a shorter version and kept the jagged edge to represent a dragon.
 Having the title of the "One-eyed Dragon of Oshu" in Japanese history, Tsuchibayashi designed Masamune with multiple swords with the image of dragons to continue this theme.
 Masamune was given the color blue to contrast with the red of Yukimura and his clan.
 These color motifs signified the relationship that both Masamune and Yukimura have throughout the games.
+In Sengoku Basara 4, Masamune can also wear an alternate costume based on Dante from Devil May Cry.

 In the English-localized version of the first Sengoku Basara, Masamune was renamed Azure Dragon.
 Masamune's English voicing varies from game to game.
 For Devil Kings, Kirby Morrow voiced him while Reuben Langdon voiced him in Sengoku Basara: Samurai Heroes.
 Robert McCollum took the English role in all of the other Sengoku Basara English titles which were the anime adaptations.
 In every Japanese game, Masamune is voiced by Kazuya Nakai, who stated in 2013 that he cherishes Masamune as a part of himself, and that he is one of his favorite characters he has ever voiced.